 From Namba Station, take the Nankai Koya Line for Gokurakubashi Station (81 minutes, ¥1,680).
 From the station, take the Nankai Koyasan Cable car towards Koyasan (5 minutes, ¥500).

-Osaka is one of the best cities to visit in Japan because there are so many things to do in Osaka and it might be overwhelming as a first time visitor.
-But I put together the most comprehensive and easy to follow 2 days Osaka itinerary so you can concentrate on having a good time rather than planning all the details.
+Osaka is one of the best cities to visit in Japan because there are so many things to do.
+It might be overwhelming as a first time visitor which is why I put together the most comprehensive and easy to follow 2 days Osaka itinerary so you can concentrate on having a good time rather than planning all the details.

 Let me know in the comment if you like the suggested places in this Osaka travel guide or if you have any questions.